complab/complab.github.io/src/index.md

 The Computing Lab is an initiative by [Computer Science and Engineering](http://www.chalmers.se/cse/) which aims to be a forum where people from industry and academia can meet and find common interests.

-We started out with a [series of lunch seminars](tech-talks-2015-01/index.html) in the beginning of 2015, and we are planning a new series in Nov 2015.
+We have organized [two seminar series](activities.html) with technical presentations from a wide variety of companies in Sweden and abroad.
+The [current series](tech-talks-2015-11/index.html) starts in Nov 2015.

 \